Poisson Cluster Process Models for Detecting Ultra-Diffuse Galaxies: Methods

-For elliptical galaxies, the parameters $c, \varphi$, and $\rho$ are measured with high accuracy based on their light distributions using software such as SExtractor \citep{Bertin1996}.
-The GC system of an elliptical galaxy generally shares these parameters with the light distribution \citep{Harris1991, Wang2013}.
-Hence, we treat these three parameters as known, with other parameters being unknown since accurate estimates are unavailable. \item $\mathbf{X}_U$ and $\Lambda_U(s)$: For GCs from UDGs, we model them by a PCP based on \ref{eq:pcp}.
+For elliptical galaxies, the parameters $c, \varphi$, and $\rho$ are measured with high accuracy based on their spatial light distributions (e.g., using software such as SExtractor, \citealt{Bertin1996}).
+It has already been shown that the GC system of an elliptical galaxy generally shares these parameters with the spatial light distribution \citep{Harris1991, Wang2013}.
+Hence, we treat these three parameters as known, with other parameters being unknown since accurate estimates are unavailable. \item[\textbf{UDGs}:] We model GCs from UDGs using a PCP based on \cref{eq:pcp}.
 We assume that the parent point process is a homogeneous Poisson process with intensity $\lambda_c > 0$.
-We replace $N_jh_j(s;\mathbf{c}_j)$ in \ref{eq:pcp} by a S\'{e}rsic profile.
-Denote $N_U$ as the random variable for the number of UDGs and write $\boldsymbol{U}_j = (N_j^u, R_j^u, n_j^u, \varphi_j^u, \rho_j^u), \ j \in [N_U]$, we have
+We replace $\varlambda_jh_j(s;\mathbf{c}_j)$ in \cref{eq:pcp} by a S\'{e}rsic profile.
+Denote $N_U$ as the random variable for the number of UDGs and write $\boldsymbol{U}_j = (\varlambda_j^u, R_j^u, n_j^u, \varphi_j^u, \rho_j^u), \ j \in [N_U]$.
+The superscript $u$ denotes the association with a UDG.
+We have